beecodeguy/next-templates/README.md

 Keys to be used for the branch are:

-- feat -> for any new feature to be developed (recommended for most of the users)
+- feature -> for any new feature to be developed (recommended for most of the users)
-- fix -> for minor fixes on the project
+- hotfix -> for minor fixes on the project
-- refactor -> for refactoring of the codebase for optimization or version updates
-- style -> for css updates
+- bugfix -> for fixing bugs
 - test -> for checking the test
 - ci -> for changes in ci/cd of the project
 - docs -> for updating the docs on the project
 - build -> for pushing the local build
 - revert -> for any revert to the codebase had to be done

+# Note: (Branch Creation)

+- Always create the new branch from `develop` as the base branch
+- Branch created must have above mentioned keys as prefix followed by the task the branch is being forked for: `feature/SN-101`

 # Note: (PR Creation)